 Family Law Mediation Process

-Family Law Mediation is a structured negotiation process that is facilitated by an objective third party (the Mediator).
-Before mediation can commence the Mediator will assess the appropriateness of the dispute for mediation (Intake and Assessment session).
-If the matter is assessed as suitable for mediation both parties must complete a Preparing to Mediate session.
+Family Law Mediation is a structured dispute resolution process facilitated by a neutral third party (the Mediator).
+The Mediator is fully accredited with the Attorney General’s Department and is therefore authorised to offer family law mediation and issue s60i certificates where appropriate.
+Before mediation can begin the Mediator must assess whether a matter is appropriate for mediation.
+Assessment is ongoing beginning with the Intake and Assessment Sessions.
+If a matter is assessed as appropriate for mediation both parties will be asked to complete the Preparing to Mediate Session.
 A mutually-agreed time and date will then be set for the first mediation session.

 If full or partial agreement is reached the Mediator will record the agreement and forward it to each party for review.
-Parties are strongly advised to seek legal advice before, during and after mediation.
+Parties are strongly advised to seek advice from a family law lawyer before, during and after mediation.